Critical Role campaign one: Production and format

 The Vox Machina campaign originated as the home-game of the cast, which started in 2012.
 While the adventures prior to the Kraghammer arc in 2015 were not formally recorded, some shorter recordings have been released by the cast.

 The format and production values evolved significantly over the course of the run.
-While the show began at a simple table in the Geek & Sundry office, set backdrops were added, along with individual microphones for the cast.
+The initial set, nicknamed "Felicia's Bedroom" by the cast, had a number of issues.
+They were seated at three tables which were located far apart from one another, the cameras got in the way of the players' eyelines, and the audio quality was very poor.
+The show moved to another set early on, which featured a "stony, moodily-lit backdrop".

 Campaign one was originally broadcast live on the Geek & Sundry Twitch and YouTube channels between March 12, 2015, and October 12, 2017, for a total of 115 episodes.
 Starting in November 2016, it was also broadcast live on the Alpha streaming service from Legendary Digital Networks.
 The show on Alpha had a unique overlay that included "real-time character sheets, damage and heal animations, and visualizations".
 Campaign one's closed captions were transcribed by a fan group who submitted them to Geek & Sundry.
 Geek & Sundry then added these to the YouTube VODs.
 The VODs have since been uploaded to Critical Role's own YouTube channel.
 A number of cast members were absent during episode 12, and so Mercer ran a Dungeon Master workshop rather than a session with Vox Machina.
 Further workshop and DM tip videos would be released by Geek & Sundry over the following years but unlike episode 12 these were not given numerical episode designations.